pulsartronic/LoRaWANGatewaySC/README.md

 # LoRa WAN Single Channel Gateway for WeMos ESP8266 Arduino

 Instructions on how to make it work can be found here https://www.hackster.io/pulsartronic/lorawan-gateway-esp8266-rfm95-arduino-4914a8
-IMPORTANT: I don't know why, but the latest version of the ESP8266 (v3.0.2 at this time) library does not deliver the .html correctly.
+IMPORTANT: I don't know why, but the latest version of the ESP8266 library (v3.0.2 at this time) does not correctly deliver the .html.
 It seems to work just fine with v2.7.4

 # Contribute
 An open source project is a forever Work In Progress.
 Feel free to be constructive.